What’s Trending in Dentistry for 2019?

 Let’s start with some statistics.
 Here’s what you need to know about what your patients think about online reviews:

-Some dentists don’t bother monitoring online reviews because they think if a patient has a problem, they’ll hear about it.
-However, there are some trends you should be aware of – and they may change your mind.
+Some dentists don’t bother monitoring online reviews because they think if a patient has a problem, they’ll hear about it, but in today’s business world, you need to be vigilant about how you treat your patients: they will just end up online complaining.

 First, 94% of consumers say that a negative online review has convinced them not to visit a business or service provider.
 There are no statistics available just for dental practices, but it’s a safe bet that having negative online reviews could be driving patients to your competitors.